matheussantana/machine-factory/README.md

 * Subscription: Contact comercial@systemcall.info for more information

-## Compatible with
-For now we only support AWS Cloud provider.
-Other will be implemented in the future.

-## Demonstration

- You can find the video demonstration at https://endpoint

- If you want to schedule a live demo please send a message to comercial@

 ## Overview
 Allow to easily Create/Update/Replace/Delete infrastructure resources classes (such as databases, middleware queues, memory caches, file services ,etc.) through a mark-up template language.
-On top of terraform (For now Skylab is based on terraform >= 12.) we have implemented several classes of components, templates and pipelines tools that manages and schedule infrastructure resources running either locally or at any (future) IT infra. provider (like AWS Cloud).
-The classes (or modules in terraform) brings an greater level of abstraction to the developer/admin as it automates many of the complexity in setting up an continuous deployment pipeline (CI/CD as in devops) or an entire infrastructure environment that follows best practices (high-available & scalable, service continuity, secure & resilience)

 Resource class file-server (AWS S3 Bucket):